Syllabus for COS-101

 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text format (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 You are required to submit five programming assignments to your mentor for grading.
-The five programming assignments are based on the Visual Basic textbook.
+The five programming assignments are based on the textbook, An Introduction to Programming Using Visual Basic.

 Each application that you develop using Visual Basic (VB) will be associated with a root or parent folder that contains all the files and subfolders associated with that application.